 The session will aim to identify key recommendations to improve the direct participation of citizens in national and EU politics.
 These recommendations will be shared with EU decision makers in the lead up to the 2019 European elections.

-Member of the European Parliament and European Young Leader Alumna
+President of the European Parliament and 2018 European Young Leader (EYL40)

 Connecting with EYLs and alumni